flexcompute-readthedocs/Flow360Documentation/docs/source/capabilities/bladeElementTheory.rst

    To use the unsteady blade line solver, :code:`bladeLineChord` has to be a positive value and :code:`initialBladeDirection` also needs to be set.

 In the :ref:`BETDisks <betDisksInputParameters>` section of the Flow360.json, except the :code:`bladeLineChord` and :code:`initialBladeDirection`, other parameters are necessary for both solvers.
-A case study on XV-15 rotor using blade element theory can be found at :ref:`XV15 BET Disk <XV15BETDisk_caseStudy>`.
+A case study on the XV-15 rotor using blade element theory can be found at :ref:`XV15 BET Disk <XV15BETDisk_caseStudy>`.

 .. _bet_input: